parrot-07/addition-project/README.md

 # addition-project
-implementing addition on jenkins using docker image of python
+# implementing addition on jenkins using docker image of python
+# first write addition.py